-Elements that make the circuit are actually conductors themselves and the rocket works on batteries – so you will know right away if the circuit is complete or not.
+The elements that make the circuit are actually conductors themselves and the rocket works on batteries – so you will know right away if the circuit is complete or not.
 It’s a nice touch and something that adds to the immersion.

 Speaking of immersion – the theme and artwork do look less compelling than previous titles.
-Tiles are covered with cables and the completed board does not look like a coherent platform has been build, but rather a bunch of random tiles thrown together.
+Tiles are covered with cables and the completed board does not look like a coherent platform has been built, but rather a bunch of random tiles thrown together.
 The colors are in order with the theme, but the theme is not in order with previous themes – going from exploring ancient lands to now science fiction.
 A lot of players will be put off by that.

 Sky is Angry